2.5 Cross-border mobility programmes

 On this page

-JINT was founded in 1989 by the Flemish government in consultation with the Flemish Youth organizations.
-From there, JINT was given the task of stimulating and supporting the international mobility and cooperation of young people and youth organisations.
-JINT is structurally financed by the Ministry of the Flemish Community, Departement of Culture, Youth and Media and by the European Commission, Directorate-General for Education and Culture.
-JINT vzw is the Flemish coordinating body for international youth work and the National Agency for the European Youth in Action Programme in Flanders.
+JINT was founded in 1989 by the Flemish government, in consultation with the Flemish youth organizations.
+From there, JINT was given the task of stimulating and supporting the international mobility and cooperation of young people and youth organizations.
+JINT is structurally financed by the Ministry of the Flemish Community, Department of Culture, Youth and Media and by the European Commission, Directorate-General for Education and Culture as a National Agency for the implementation of the European Programs.
+JINT vzw is the Flemish coordinating body for international youth work and implements the European Solidarity Corps in Flanders. .
 This European volunteer work component involves information and promotion, allocation of funds and evaluation.

-The Act on the Rights of Volunteers (2005) provides the legal framework for voluntary work in Belgium.
-With regard to foreign volunteers, the Act stipulates that only people from the European Union and people who are married to a Belgian/European citizen can participate in voluntary work.
-All people with a valid residence permit and certain asylum seekers are allowed to volunteer without any problems.
+The Act on the Rights of Volunteers (2005, Vrijwilligerswet) provides the legal framework for voluntary work in Belgium.
+With regard to foreign volunteers, the Act stipulates that only people from the European Union and people who are married to a Belgian/European citizen can participate in voluntary work but, all people with a valid residence permit and certain asylum seekers are allowed to volunteer without any problems.

-The High Council of Volunteers has evaluated the law of 3 July 2005 related to the volunteer’s rights.
+The High Council of Volunteers (Hoge Raad voor Vrijwilligers) has evaluated the law of 3 July 2005 related to the volunteer’s rights.
 This evaluation included two appendices about youth volunteering.
 The first one addressed foreign young people volunteering in Belgium and the second one focused on Belgian volunteers abroad.

 About young Belgian volunteers going abroad, the High Council observed the following issues: